Yakov Kulnev: Early campaigns

 Kulnev's father was a Russian Cavalry officer of lesser noble background who served in the Kargopol Regiment of Dragoons.
-The future general was born in Ludza (present-day Latvia), of which his father was afterwards a Mayor, and matriculated at the Infantry School for Nobility in 1785.
+The future general was born in Lucyn (present-day Latvia), of which his father was afterwards a Mayor, and matriculated at the Infantry School for Nobility in 1785.

-He joined a hussar regiment and, under Suvorov's command, took part in the Russo-Turkish War, 1787-1792 and the Polish Campaign of 1794-1795.
+He joined a hussar regiment and, under Suvorov's command, took part in the Russo-Turkish War, 1787-1792, and the Polish Campaign of 1794-1795 inclusive of the Brześć and Praga (Warsaw) battles.
 The following decade of his life is obscure.

 In 1807 Kulnev was put in charge of the regiment of Hrodna hussars fighting against Napoleon.
-He made a name for himself at Heilsberg and Friedland, in which he famously fought his way out of an encirclement.
+He made a name for himself at Heilsberg and Friedland, where he famously fought his way out of an encirclement.

 Finnish campaign

 In the Finnish War against Sweden, Kulnev led Buxhoevden's vanguard.
-For his part in the storm of Jakobstad he was awarded a golden sabre.
+For his part in the storming of Jakobstad he was awarded a golden sabre.
 He encouraged guerrilla fighting and fought with distinction at Lapua, Kuortane, Oravais — three engagements which earned him Order of Saint George and the rank of Major General.
-Denis Davydov, who fought under his command in Finland, described Kulnev's exploits in his memoirs.
+Kulnev also won a notable victory at Pyhäjoki in the early part of the war, but was defeated by a much larger Swedish force at Siikajoki.
+Denis Davydov, who fought under his command in Finland, described Yakov Kulnev's exploits in his memoirs.

 Kulnev crowned the campaign by leading Bagration's vanguard across the frozen Baltic Sea towards the Åland Islands and thence to Grisslehamn, within 70 km from the Swedish capital, Stockholm.
 This daring manoeuvre forced the Swedes to seek peace at any cost.